-Although horses are powerful creatures, they can be easily frightened and are liable to panic – particularly when in close proximity to traffic.
-An accident between a car and horse can cause considerable damage to the car and its occupants as well, as the horse and rider.
+Although horses are powerful creatures, they can be easily frightened and are liable to panic – particularly when close to traffic.
+An accident between a car and horse can cause considerable damage to the vehicle and its occupants as well, as the horse and rider.

 Advice for drivers when encountering horses

 - Slow down and be ready to stop if necessary.